vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/029/01_tryaryamA_manuSho.md

 Pāda-initial trī́, found here in a and b, recurs in 7c, 8a, b (also non-initial in 7b).

 In c pūtá-dakṣa- (/pūtá-dakṣas-) is ordinarily Ādityan vocabulary (though used of the Maruts also in VIII.94.7, 10).
-Ge (/WG) supply the Ādityas as the subj. of dhārayanta in b and of course take Aryaman as the subject of pāda a.
+Geldner (/WG) supply the Ādityas as the subj. of dhārayanta in b and of course take Aryaman as the subject of pāda a.
 By contrast, I think the Maruts are subjects of all three pādas -- but they are identified with the Ādityas throughout, as the use of pūtádakṣa-, ordinarily a qualifier of the Ādityas, makes clear.